Nexosis/nexosis.github.io/_guides/ApiKeys.md

 ## Protect Your Key

 Each account will always have two concurrent active API keys, designated as "Primary" and "Secondary."
 In certain situations, it may be necessary to discard one of these keys and create a new one -- for example, if a developer accidently commits their Nexosis API key to a public source code repo for all the world to see.
-For situations like these, one or both of the API keys can be regenerated, activating a new key immediately supplanting the old key rendering it useless.
+For situations like these, one or both of the API keys can be regenerated.
+Activating a new key will immediately supplant the old key, rendering it useless.
 Any program using the old revoked key will then fail with 401 Unauthorized errors from the API endpoint.

 <p align="center">  <img alt="API Keys" src="/assets/img/api_keys.png"/><br/>
 <strong><em>Click "Regenerate" to revoke the old key and generate a new one.</em></strong></p>